 The UK government has ordered 100 million doses of the Oxford vaccine, which is enough to vaccine 50 million people.

-These doses, combined with the full amount of Pfizer and BioNTech jabs ordered, will be enough to vaccinate the entire population (apart from children), the health secretary has said.
+These doses will be enough to vaccinate the entire population (apart from children), the health secretary has said.
+Especially as they’ll be combined with the full amount of Pfizer and BioNTech jabs ordered.

 Children, alongside pregnant women, are one of the demographics currently not being vaccinated as part of the government’s programme.

 What are the side effects of the Oxford Covid vaccine?